PHE Will End May 11: What This Means for Nursing Homes

 COVID-19 Reporting Requirements CMS implemented an interim final rule in May 2020 to establish COVID-19 reporting requirements for nursing homes.
 The rule specified that nursing homes were required to report various data to CDC through the National Healthcare Safety Network (NHSN) system to help measure the impact of COVID-19 on nursing home residents, staff, and operations.
 The rule further established enforcement mechanisms (civil money penalties) for failure to report data to NHSN and created a requirement for nursing homes to notify residents and families of COVID-19 infections within the nursing home.
 A May 2021 rule added requirements to report resident and staff vaccination data through NHSN.

 In the Calendar Year (CY) 2022 Home Health Prospective Payment System (PPS) final rule, CMS snuck in amendments to the nursing home reporting requirements.
 These amendments gave the Secretary of Health and Human Services (HHS) flexibility to make changes to reporting requirements, while also adding a sunset date of December 31, 2024 for most reporting except for vaccination status.
-Nursing homes will continue to report COVID-19 data through NHSN and will continue to provide notification to residents and families of COVID-19 infections through December 31, 2024 unless CMS takes regulatory action otherwise.
+On May 1, CMS announced that they would exercise enforcement discretion for requirements at 42 CFR 483.80(g)(3), specifically, requirements related to resident and family notifications.
+When the PHE ends on May 11, nursing homes will continue to report COVID-19 data through NHSN, but will no longer be expected to provide notification to residents and families of COVID-19 infections.
 Reporting of COVID-19 vaccination status continues through May 2024 or until CMS declares otherwise.

 COVID-19 Testing Requirements CMS implemented an interim final rule in September 2020 requiring COVID-19 testing of nursing home residents and staff according to specifications outlined by the HHS Secretary.
 Currently, these requirements include testing in response to signs or symptoms consistent with COVID-19 infection and testing in response to one identified COVID-19 infection in residents or staff, otherwise known as “outbreak”.
 The parameters of outbreak testing have changed since the initial rule was implemented and now give nursing homes the flexibility to conduct outbreak testing based on identified close contacts and high-risk healthcare exposures.